Sjord/Sjord.github.io/_posts/2016-02-04-cracking-php-rand.md

 ## Seed cracking

 As we said the random number series is totally defined by the seed, so we can simply try every possible number as argument for `srand` to get the random number generator in the right state.
-Note that this will only work if the server process is fresh.
+Note that on Linux this will only work if the server process is fresh.
 If the server process has already seen a lot of `rand` calls, we need to do the same amount in our cracking program to get the same state.
+On Windows, the state of the random number generator is the same as the argument to `srand`, so you don't need a fresh process.

 If we got a token from a fresh process, the following PHP script can be used to crack it: